ipython/ipython/docs/source/interactive/tutorial.rst

 type.
 Second, you will see that some results will have an ``Out[N]:`` prompt, while some other do not.
 We'll come to this later.

-Depending on the exact command you are typing you might realize that sometime the :key:`Enter` will add a new line, and sometime it will execute the current statement.
+Depending on the exact command you are typing you might realize that sometimes :kbd:`Enter` will add a new line, and sometimes it will execute the current statement.
 IPython tries to guess what you are doing, so most of the time you should not have to care.
-Though if by any chance IPython does not the right thing you can force execution of the current code block by pressing in sequence :key:`Esc` and :key:`Enter`.
-You can also force the insertion of a new line at the position of the cursor by using `Ctrl-O`.
+Though if by any chance IPython does not the right thing you can force execution of the current code block by pressing in sequence :kbd:`Esc` and :kbd:`Enter`.
+You can also force the insertion of a new line at the position of the cursor by using :kbd:`Ctrl-o`.

 The four most helpful commands
 ==============================